 - 1 tsp. crushed red pepper (or to taste)

 - Garnish: sesame seeds

-Rinse the chicken thighs under cold running water and pat dry with paper towels.
+Pat the chicken thighs dry with paper towels.

 In a medium bowl, whisk together the red wine vinegar, soy sauces and Asian sesame oil.
 Whisk in the ginger, garlic, scallions, brown sugar and crushed red pepper.
 Remove 1/4 cup of the marinade and reserve to use as a basting sauce.

 Place the chicken thighs in 1 large resealable plastic bag and place in a bowl.
 Add the marinade, reseal the bag and marinate the chicken in the refrigerator for 4 hours, turning occasionally.
 (If needed, use 2 small resealable bags and divide the chicken and marinade between them).

 To grill: Preheat the grill.
 Remove the chicken thighs from the bag, discarding the excess marinade.
 Lay flat on the cooking surface and grill, turning every few minutes and basting with the reserved marinade, for 10 to 15 minutes or until the thighs are cooked through and the juices run clear.
 Serve hot.